seanbaxter/DirectXShaderCompiler/docs/LinkTimeOptimization.rst

 In this stage, the linker resolves symbols using global symbol table.
 It may report undefined symbol errors, read archive members, replace weak symbols, etc.
-The linker is able to do this seamlessly even though it does not know the exact content of input LLVM bitcode files.
+The linker is able to do this seamlessly even though it does not know the exact content of input LLVM37 bitcode files.
 If dead code stripping is enabled then the linker collects the list of live symbols.

 Phase 3 : Optimize Bitcode Files